DrmagicE/gmqtt/README.EN.md

 # pprof.cpu:The file to store CPU profile, if specified.
 # pprof.mem:The file to store memory profile, if specified.
 profile: {cpu: "cpuprofile", mem: "memprofile"}
+# Set to true to enable logging.
+Defaults to false
+logging: false
 # listener
 # listener.$.protocol:Set the protocol to accept for this listener.
 Can be mqtt, the default, or websockets.
 # listener.$.addr:Bind address, it wil pass to net.Listen(network, address string) address parameter.